lianhao/novadbtest/README.md

   --join_stats <True or False>: Whether to generate stats data for each compute node for DB join.
                                 Default is False.

+2) Start the nova-conductor service using the config file novadbtest.conf:

+    nova-conductor --config-file ./novadbtest.conf

+3) Start to mimic nova_compute service to create compute nodes in DB and mimic the periodic updates.

+    ./novadbtest-compute.py [options]

+Options:

+  --num NUM:	                How many compute nodes to udpate, 0 means all.
+Default is 0.

-  --num_proc NUM_PROC:          How many subprocess to launch to mimic the nova-compute updates.
+  --num_proc NUM_PROC:          Maximum subprocess allowed to launch to mimic the nova-compute updates.
-                                Each subprocess will update the number of num_comp/num_proc compute nodes at a periodic interval of 60/num_proc seconds.
+                                Each subprocess will update the number of NUM/NUM_PROC compute nodes at a periodic interval of 60/NUM_PROC seconds.
+Default is 100.

+  --start START:                Skip the first num of START compute nodes for updating, 0 means no skip.
+                                Default is 0.

+  --periodic_fuzzy_delay PERIODIC_FUZZY_DELAY:
+                                Range of seconds to randomly delay when starting the periodic task to reduce stampeding.
+Default is 60.
+(Disable by setting to 0)

 4) Test the performance of compute_node_get_all() call.

     ./novadbtest.py [options]

 Options:

-  --join_stats <True or False>: This should be the same as the one specified in novadbtest-compute.

-  --total TOTAL:                Number of runs.
+  --total TOTAL:                Number of run.

+We can have several nova-conductor and novadbtest-compute.py on different machines for scale out test, as long as we have the correct settings in the novadbtest.conf configuration file.